 Under current law, the maximum employer cost for a person who chooses the optional DC plan is 3%, because the employer matches 50% of the employee's first 6% of contributions.
-Under the bill, the employer would have to pay a mandatory 4% plus up to another 3% of matching contributions, for a total maximum cost of 7% of pay for a person choosing the proposed DC plan, or for those in the current DC plan.
-The bill specifies that the School Aid Fund (SAF) would reimburse employers for the (up to) 3% matching contributions.
+Under the bill, the employer would have to pay a mandatory 4% plus up to another 3% of matching contributions, for a total maximum cost of 7% of pay for a person choosing the proposed DC plan.
+The bill specifies that the School Aid Fund would reimburse employers for the (up to) 3% matching contributions.

-The Office of Retirement Services has provided cost estimates based on assuming 59% of new hires choosing to participate in the new DC plan.
+The ORS has provided cost estimates based on assuming 59% of new hires choosing to participate in the new DC plan.
 (Under current law, roughly 20% of new hires choose the current DC plan, so this assumption is roughly triple the current participation rate.)
-The estimate of 59% of new hires choosing the new DC plan represents an assumption in which 95% of part-time people and 5% of full-time people would elect the new DC.
-Using those assumptions, the estimated State cost of reimbursing school employers for the increased DC match in fiscal year (FY) 2017-18 is \$11.8 million, and the estimated State cost of this reimbursement in FY 2018-19 is \$15.8 million.
+The estimate of 59% of new hires choosing the new DC plan represents an assumption where 95% of part-time people and 5% of full-time people elect the new DC.
+Using those assumptions, the estimated State cost of the reimbursing school employers for the 3% DC match in fiscal year (FY) 2017-18 is \$11.8 million, and the estimated State cost of this in FY 2018-19 is \$15.8 million.
 These State costs would grow over time as more payroll entered the DC plan, and as those already in the plan experienced salary growth.